MicrosoftDocs/azure-docs/articles/postgresql/hyperscale-tutorial-mt.md

 ms.date: 04/09/2019
 ---

-# Tutorial: Design a Multi-Tenant Database
+# Tutorial: Design a Multi-Tenant Database by using Azure Database for PostgreSQL – Hyperscale (Citus) Preview

-In this tutorial, you use Azure Database for PostgreSQL - Hyperscale (Citus) to learn how to:
+In this tutorial, you use Azure Database for PostgreSQL - Hyperscale (Citus) Preview to learn how to:

 > [!div class="checklist"]
-> * Provision a Hyperscale (Citus) server group
+> * Create a Hyperscale (Citus) server group
 > * Use psql utility to create a schema
 > * Shard tables across nodes
 > * Ingest sample data
 > * Query tenant data
 > * Share data between tenants
 > * Customize the schema per-tenant

-## Prerequisites

 If you don't have an Azure subscription, create a [free](https://azure.microsoft.com/free/) account before you begin.